 Besides the detailed representation in Appendix Table 6, Table 5 provides an overview of the classes that are ultimately defined as mixed in their final class labels.
 They are characterized by at least one mixed farming sub-system, referred to in the following as 'mixed agricultural landscapes'.
-Furthermore, the following chapters contain an in-depth description of all relevant classification aspects as well as additional information regarding the agronomic peculiarities.
-For each section, the relevant NUTS 2 regions are listed in the beginning.
+Furthermore, the following chapters contain an in-depth description of all relevant

-Table 5 : Overview of mixed agricultura l landscapes
+Table 5 : Overview of mixed agricultural landscapes